As you begin the journey FAQs

 Catechesis of the Good Shepherd is not a published curriculum.
 It is handed on through a series of formation courses for adults that include discussion of biblical, liturgical, and salvation history themes; a presentation of each material as it is given to children; prayer and celebration in the style of the atrium; and much more.
 Each course is approximately 90 hours.

 Complete, finished atrium materials are not for sale.
-We do have some materials available in our on line store and in Shepherd’s Closet.
+We do have some materials available in our on line store.
 A few unfinished materials are available from various sources.
 See “Why We Make Our Own Materials” (Document Library) and the “Source List” given out at courses (Members Document Library).
 Once you are taking a formation course, we encourage you to purchase a subscription to the Materials Manuals, which are available to CGSUSA members on this website.
 You can find more information here.

 In CGS, every child is welcomed into his or her age-appropriate atrium.
 What a child may have missed in a previous atrium level seems to be “picked up” simply by their living the life of the atrium.

 Many parents have taken the formation courses for just this reason.
 Groups of home schooling parents sometimes collaborate in setting up an atrium in their area.
 While waiting to attend a course, parents often begin to read the Catechesis of the Good Shepherd publications that are particularly helpful in working with children at home: